sagarchadha98/sagarchadha98/README.md

 ### Hey Visitor 👋
-I have done PGDM in Analytics,I am interested in AI and Machine Learning as well as Data Science.
-Also in every new technology that is making our lives easier!
+PGDM in Analytics!
+A zeal to make a winning career in growing field of Data Science.
 Currently I am looking for a some roles related to Data science.

 - 🔭 I’m currently Learning NLP